-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Describe how resources will be allocated among funding categories. n/a n/a Described above.
-Describe threshold factors and grant size limits.
-Grant allocations are partially based on the number of applications that an applicant proposes to complete in the contract period and partially based on criterion listed above and available funding amounts.
-Also, applicants must have staff members that are trained in the Stepping Stones to Recovery (SOAR) course which is available in person and on-line.
-What are the outcome measures expected as a result of the method of distribution?
-8 State Program Name: Emergency Solutions Grant (ESG) Funding Sources: ESG Describe the state program addressed by the Method of Distribution.
-The ESG program provides funding to: engage homeless individuals and families living on the street improve the quality and quantity of emergency shelters for homeless individuals and families help operate these shelters provide essential services to shelter residents, rapidly re-house homeless individuals and families prevent families and individuals from becoming homeless
+Describe the process for awarding funds n/a

+to state recipients and how the state will 11/4

+make its allocation available

+to units of general local government, and

+non-profit organizations, including

+community and faith-based

+organizations.
+(ESG only)

+Identify the method of selecting project n/a

+sponsors (including providing full access

+to grassroots faith-based and other

+community-based organizations).

+(HOPWA only)

+Describe how resources will be allocated Described above.

+among funding categories.

+Describe threshold factors and grant size Grant allocations are partially based on the number of

+limits. applications that an applicant proposes to complete in the

+contract period and partially based on criterion listed

+above and available funding amounts.
+Also, applicants

+must have staff members that are trained in the Stepping

+Stones to Recovery (SOAR) course which is available in

+person and on-line.

+What are the outcome measures

+expected as a result of the method of

+distribution?

+8 State Program Name: Emergency Solutions Grant (ESG)

+Funding Sources: ESG

+Describe the state program addressed by The ESG program provides funding to:

+the Method of Distribution. engage homeless individuals and families living on

+the street

+improve the quality and quantity of emergency shelters for hampless individuals and families.

+shelters for homeless individuals and families

+help operate these shelters provide assertial services to shelter residents

+provide essential services to shelter residents, rapidly to boyes hampless individuals and families.

+rapidly re-house homeless individuals and families prevent families and individuals from becoming.

+prevent families and individuals from becoming homeless

+HOHIEless